 - The Gift: Poems by Hafiz, the Great Sufi Master – you can’t visit Iran and not hear about Hafez, a much-beloved Persian poet who hailed from Shiraz.
 Iranian children learn about Hafiz in school and his works can be found in almost every Iranian home.

 Anything else you’d like to know about traveling to Iran as a US citizen?
 Let me know in the comments or get in touch with me.
+Looking for inspirations on where to visit in Iran?
+See this post.
 I also have a great recommendation for a guide who speaks excellent English and is licensed to take US, UK, and Canada citizens.